codingo/Interlace/README.md

 These are run on a per-target level.
 If there are threads available and a blocker is in the way for the current target, Interlace will start commands from the next target within a target list in order to maximise efficiency.

-Threads will still multithread per-target, but using these features can allow you to control the execution flow for those targets more directly to prevent commands from running out of order.
+Using these features will allow you to control the execution flow for individual targets more directly in order to prevent commands from running out of order.

 ## Blocker
 Blockers prevent anything below them from executing until all commands above them have completed (for the currently active host).
 For example, in the following: